Painter license requirements by state: A comprehensive guide

 Missouri

 Painting contractors do not require a state license in Missouri; however, they may require a license at the local level.
-Typically, a license is required in towns where the population exceeds 15,000.
+You must register your business with the Department of Revenue.

 Montana

-The state of Montana requires all construction contractors and subcontractors who have employees to register with the Department of Labor and Industry.
-Those without employees may still opt to be registered, but do not need to be.
+The state of Montana does not have a statewide license for painting contractors.
+However, they require all construction contractors and subcontractors with employees to register with the Department of Labor and Industry.
+Those without employees may still opt to be registered but are not required.

 Nebraska

-Nebraska requires all contractors who do business in counties with populations of 100,000 or more to have a license.
-Contractors must register with the Nebraska Department of Labor.
+Nebraska handles contractor licensing on the municipal level.
+However, the state requires all contractors who do business in counties with populations of 100,000 or more to have a license.
+Contractors must also register with the Nebraska Department of Labor.

 Nevada

-Painters in Nevada must be licensed and hold a Nevada Painting and Decorating Painting License
+Painters in Nevada must be licensed and hold a Nevada Painting and Decorating Painting License.
+They must also register their business with Nevada’s Secretary of State.

 New Hampshire

-General construction contractors, including painting contractors, do not need to be licensed in the state of New Hampshire.
+Construction contractors, including painting contractors, do not need to be licensed in the state of New Hampshire.
+There may be local licensing requirements.
+Businesses must register with the state.

 New Jersey